 The city eventually reconsidered its initial stance and agreed to move the sculpture to the traffic island; the Mothers' Club cared for the landscaping of the area, and the city created a walkway around L'Enfant.

 After many years, the sculpture was unfortunately neglected and became obscured by 7-foot-high shrubs.
 L'Enfant was "rediscovered" in 2001 by Steven Horhut, a young Boy Scout who organized clean up and repair efforts of the sculpture and traffic island for his Scout service project.
 Horhut culled a crew of Boy Scouts to assist him with his work.
 It took the Scouts 7-hour work days over a week's time to landscape and repair the sculpture's foundation.
 Horhut also coordinated with the City of Pittsburgh to have a generator availble for power tools, and to have debris removed from L'Enfant.
-Due to Horhut's efforts, the sculpture currently enjoys good conditions and optimal visibility.
+Due to Horhut's efforts, the sculpture now receives the attention it deserves.

 By Rachel Klipa, Office of Public Art